Gerenuk Fact File

 The gerenuk is easily noticeable by its long neck and legs.
-They have a light brown or tawny coloured fur.
+They have light brown or tawny coloured fur.
 On the underbelly the gerenuk is white.

-The gerenuk female stands 80-100cm (31.5-39.4in) tall.
+A gerenuk female stands 80-100cm (31.5-39.4in) tall.
 The male is taller standing 89-105cm (35-41in) tall.
 They will measure about 1.5m (5ft).
 The male gerenuk weighs about 45kg (99lb) while the female weighs 30kg (66lb).